- Chinese Death Star: The moon cited as the perfect launch pad for ballistic missiles

-Florez helped two midwives in the birth of Leandro Florez at 12:25 p.m. on Saturday.
-The tenor had stayed up all night with his wife in labor at their Manhattan apartment.
+Florez helped two midwives in the birth of his son, Leandro Florez, at 12:25 p.m.
+Saturday.
+The tenor had stayed up all night with his wife, Julia, after she went into labor at their rented apartment on Manhattan's Upper West Side.

-While they awaited the birth of their first child, the world waited for the Peruvian to sing the tenor lead in Rossini's comic opera "Le Compte Ory" (LUH' KAWNT' aw-REEH') at the nearby Metropolitan Opera _ starting at 1 p.m.
+While the couple awaited the birth of their first child, the world waited for the 38-year-old Peruvian to sing the tenor lead in Rossini's comic opera "Le Comte Ory" at the nearby Metropolitan Opera _ starting at 1 p.m.

 The baby got the cue: He bawled first.